 Animals can sometimes contract contagious diseases, such as leptospirosis.
 This disease is caused by bacteria often found in rivers and streams.
 In some cases, it can lead to severe illness.
-At Sault Animal Hospital is Sault Ste Marie, MI, we provide testing, prevention and treatment of leptospirosis.
+At Sault Animal Hospital in Sault Ste Marie, MI, we provide testing, prevention, and treatment of leptospirosis.

 What Is Leptospirosis?

-Leptospirosis is causes by a bacterium called Leptospira.
+Leptospirosis is caused by a bacterium called Leptospira.
 It is found in soil and water in many areas, but most often in regions with high temperatures and heavy rainfall.